ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 **Answer:**

 These issues can occur if you came from a non-US {{site.data.keyword.Bluemix_notm}} organization and didn't explicitly expand your organization to the US South region before you upgraded.
-You can confirm this in two ways:
+You can confirm this scenario in two ways:

    * When you open the toolchain URL, check the {{site.data.keyword.Bluemix_notm}} header.
-Most likely, you'll see your organization name and no space will be indicated.
+Most likely, you'll see your organization name and no space is indicated.

    * From your toolchain's Overview page, click **Manage**.
 On the Access Control page, click the **Org managers** link.
 The organization that contains the toolchain is listed on the main page.

 What happened is that at the time of the upgrade, your non-US organization didn't exist in the US, so the upgrade selected another org for you by looking up another one you happen to have access to.

 If you switch to that {{site.data.keyword.Bluemix_notm}} organization in the US, you can find the toolchain.
-If you add your colleagues to that organization, they will be granted access.
+If you add your colleagues to that organization, they are granted access.
 This toolchain can continue to deploy to your non-US org.
 The only problem is that these two organizations are distinct; you can't perform user management across them both automatically.

 If you want your toolchain to be in a US organization that matches your non-US organization, follow these steps:

    1. Log in to [https://console.bluemix.net ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net){: new_window} and select the non-US region and org that you are coming from.

    2. In the {{site.data.keyword.Bluemix_notm}} header, switch to the US South region.
-You will be prompted to create a space in that region.
+You are prompted to create a space in that region.

    3. Create a space in the US South region to expand your organization into that region.